Midnight Sun In Iceland : Activities, Myths and Tips

 This is also why nights are so long in winter in Iceland, and in the entire Arctic pole.
-This is even more extreme in the northern part of Earth, for example in the north pole there can be daylight for 6 months in summer, and then darkness lasts for 6 months in winter.
+This is even more extreme in the northernmost part of Earth.
+For example in the north pole there can be daylight for 6 months in summer.
+Then, darkness lasts for 6 months in winter.

 Here are the hours of daylight in Reykjavik (which is in south west Iceland) and in Akureyri (in the north) for the 15th day of each month, so you can see the difference of Iceland daylight hours:

 As you can see, days can last up to 24 hours in June, impressive huh?!

 You can see the Midnight Sun in Iceland in summer, more precisely around the summer solstice.
 The next will happen on June 21st, 2021.
 This day will be the longest day of the year.

 In the other hand, the shortest day will be the winter solstice, on December 21st, 2021.